bbonvi/bb/README.md

 - **Tags**: Easily categorize your bookmarks with tags for better organization.

 - **Rules**: Create custom rules using YAML configuration.
 Define matching queries for titles, URLs, or descriptions, and apply actions based on those matches.
-For example, bb can automatically match every bookmark containing "github" in their URL and assign "dev" tag.
+For example, bb can automatically assign tag "dev" for every url containing "github.com".

 - **Scrape Metadata**: When you create a bookmark, bb attempts to fetch metadata from the page via a simple GET request.
 It extracts the title, description, and URL for page thumbnails (og:image metadata).
 If the request fails, bb will launch a headless chromium instance to retrieve the same information and take a screenshot of the page as well as favicon.
 Additionally, the chrome instance will attempt to bypass captchas.